Are you ready to cut your tax bill as much as possible? Consider these thirteen ways to keep your contributions to Uncle Sam as low as possible.

 1. Filing Status – Are you filing under the correct status?
 It's usually best for couples to file jointly, but married couples filing separate returns could keep individual incomes below phase-out levels for certain deductions.

-2. Itemize Deductions – There are fewer deductions and some surviving deductions have been reduced and restricted.
+2. Itemize Deductions – There are fewer deductions and some surviving deductions were reduced and restricted by the Tax Cuts and Jobs Act (TCJA).
 That doesn't automatically mean you should take the increased standard deduction.
 Itemizing may still make sense for you.

 3. Take Advantage of Tax Credits – Tax credits are even more powerful than deductions.
 Deductions reduce your taxable income, but tax credits subtract directly from your tax bill.
 Tax credits can be used whether or not you itemize.